CodePushGo/website/src/content/blog/en/how-to-schedule-ota-updates-for-capacitor-apps.md

 ### Error and Rollback Handling

-Capgo offers built-in tools to handle errors and rollbacks, ensuring that any issues during updates are quickly resolved.
+CodePushGo offers built-in tools to handle errors and rollbacks, ensuring that any issues during updates are quickly resolved.
 If an update fails, the system can automatically revert to a stable version:

 ```typescript
 async function handleFailedUpdate() {